 The Kabbalah Society has study groups on all five continents and periodically holds conferences and workshops in different countries.
 The Principal Tutor is Warren Kenton, who writes under his Hebrew name Z’ev ben Shimon Halevi.
-His books, which have been translated into sixteen languages, present the Toledano version of the Teaching in contemporary form.
+His books, which have been translated into sixteen languages, present the Toledano version of the Teaching in a contemporary form.

 Kabbalah Society editions of books by Halevi: